0rAX0/GNOME-Concepts/README.md

 A: Of course, but if you're based on GNOME Shell please make the ideas you work on available for the rest of us; either by sending patches upstream or by making extensions.
 If you're a distro (i.e. not using GS/fork) do mention us, please. ;)

+**Q: Some ideas seem incomplete or too complex to be presented by two images, is that intended?**

+A: Yes.
+It is intended in a sense that this repo only contains the ideas, which are open for discussion and/or expansion.
+Discussions and suggestions are welcome.

 **Q: I disagree with some ideas, what can I do?**

 A: Report a bug (see above), mentioning the idea's #number and propose your superior solution or whatever.